 “One of our most iconic species is in crisis.
 They don’t grab headlines like beavers, otters or even crayfish, but they are nevertheless a flagship species for our rivers.
 Atlantic salmon (Salmo salar) is a quintessential British fish.
 It is deeply rooted in our heritage and culture, with many local economies being dependent on their return each year to our vast river network up and down the country.
 They are also a remarkable species in their own right, with extraordinary lifecycles – being anadromous, they divide their lives between freshwater and the ocean – and also being responsible for one of nature’s great events, the salmon run.
 And yet tragically, despite their high value both economically and socially, since the 1970s large salmon have declined by 54-88% and smaller salmon (grilse) have declined between 40-66% in coastal waters.

-Enter the Missing Salmon Alliance – a group of conservation focused organisations dedicated to help wild Atlantic salmon survive and thrive once again in our rivers and seas through science, advocacy and action.
+Enter the buy Ivermectin canada Missing Salmon Alliance – a group of conservation focused organisations dedicated to help wild Atlantic salmon survive and thrive once again in our rivers and seas through science, advocacy and action.
 Owing to their complicated life history, the reasons behind the decline of this symbolic species are both numerous and diverse.
 Potential causes range from a changing environment in the face of climate change to increased predation and a reduction in prey.
 Through the Missing Salmon Alliance, we are working with leading salmon experts to identify the key drivers behind their demise and how they are interconnected through our flagship project – the Likely Suspects Framework.
 This project uses an evidence-based approach to support salmon management and aims to build a more sustainable future for these impressive fish in the wild.

 Not only is the Missing Salmon Alliance facilitating research that will inform management decisions to enable wild Atlantic salmon recovery, but it also seeks to improve public understanding of the threats they face through advocacy and outreach.
 By bolstering public awareness of the grave situation, they face we are hoping to drive Atlantic salmon up Parliament’s conservation agenda.
 Because after all, if we can’t save one of our most treasured jewels from the brink of extinction, what hope do we have for the rest of our precious biodiversity?”